AN INTRODUCTION

 Valérie da Costa, Overflowing the Archives, Mouvement #69 (FR), Apr.
 26, 2013

-This Green Table, for example, you literally wanted to put it on the table.
-Like a centrepiece you would have to cut out, a body you would auscultate, as if you had undertaken to see how things become what they are.
-It is not enough for you to know that this work by Kurt Jooss is doubtless central to the origin of political dance – you would say socio-political – it is not so much this History which seems to matter to you, but all the others: those which lead to it and those which flow from it.
-At the heart of your work, we find the word “process” which is to say progression.
-And it’s very useful because we seriously lack people who are interested in pivotal moments.
-At what precise moment things change, how a movement, a change, an upheaval, a disaster takes shape and how it gains strength…
+This Green Table, for example, you wanted to literally place it on the table.
+As a centerpiece to dissect, as a body to auscultate – almost as if you have committed yourself to uncovering how things become what they are.
+It is not enough for you to know that this work by Kurt Jooss is widely considered the origin of political dance – or, as you say, socio-political dance.
+It’s not really this history that seems to matter to you, but all the others: the ones leading to it and those that flow from it.
+At the heart of your work lies the word ‘process’ – that is, progression.
+And that’s so important, because we are seriously lacking in people who focus on pivotal moments.
+At what precise moment things shift, how a movement, a change, an upheaval, a disaster takes shape, and how that gains momentum…

 <